 David studied piano with Randall Hodgkinson at Harvard and The New England Conservatory, and with Daniel Shapiro at The Cleveland Institute of Music.
 His doctoral degree was completed at SUNY Stony Brook, where he studied with Christina Dahl.
-He currently teaches piano and music theory at the Westchester Conservatory of Music in White Plains, and the Great Neck Conservatory in Long Island.
-During the summers, he performs solo and chamber music in weekly programs at the Quisisana Resort in Center Lovell, Maine.
+He previously taught piano and music theory at the Westchester Conservatory of Music in White Plains, and the Great Neck Conservatory in Long Island.
+During the summers, he performed solo and chamber music in weekly programs at the Quisisana Resort in Center Lovell, Maine.

 David continues to perform, but as of the spring of 2020, has completed the postbac program in premedical sciences at Columbia University and is in the application cycle for the entering medical school class 2021.